• Home

 Particulate contamination

 Some of these particles are large enough to bring a pump to an immediate and violent stop, leading to broken gear teeth and sheared input shafts.
 Large particles can also cause “phonographing” (circular scoring that resembles a record) on parts.
-Finer contaminates, especially in large quantities and under pressure, create a sandblasting effect the internal parts of the hydraulic components, such as thrust plates.
-In either case, the end result is increased wear and heat, which leads to decreasing system efficiency and component life as a whole.
+Finer contaminates, especially in large quantities and under pressure, create a sandblasting effect on the internal parts of the hydraulic components, such as thrust plates.
+In either case, the result is increased wear and heat, which leads to decreasing system efficiency and component life as a whole.

 Built-in